Information for Hunters

 In order to request permission to hunt on NCC Manitoba lands, you must fill in and submit a Manitoba Request for Hunting Permission and Assumption of Risk, Waiver and Release of Liability form.
 Each member of your party must fill out the form completely and return to NCC.
 Staff will not make any changes to your form; any forms received incomplete will be marked as such and will be returned.

-Permission is granted via an “NCC letter of hunting permission” stating the licensed individuals, species season, legal land description and dates which are approved, which must be carried with you at all times while accessing NCC Manitoba properties for the purpose of hunting.
+Permission is granted via an “NCC letter of hunting permission” stating the licensed individuals, species season, legal land description and dates which are approved, which must be carried with you at all times while accessing NCC properties in Manitoba for the purpose of hunting.

 When hunting on Nature Conservancy of Canada properties in Manitoba please note:

-3. Motorized vehicle use on NCC property is prohibited with the exception of use to retrieve a downed animal.
+- Motorized vehicle use on NCC property is prohibited with the exception of use to retrieve a downed animal.
 This includes quads, side by sides, snowmobiles and trucks.
-Other exceptions will be reviewed upon request i.e. hunters with disabilities.
+Other exceptions will be reviewed upon request (i.e. hunters with disabilities).

-7. Many of the habitats on NCC properties are ecologically sensitive; be aware of your impact, do not pick flowers, avoid crushing plants and do not feed or harass wildlife you are not hunting.
+- Many of the habitats on NCC properties are ecologically sensitive.
+Be aware of your impact, do not pick flowers, avoid crushing plants and do not feed or harass wildlife you are not hunting.
 Help keep these areas natural by packing out everything you bring in, including garbage.

-9. Some NCC properties are fenced and use cattle or other livestock for grazing.
-These animals may be unpredictable, refrain from approaching or harassing.
+- Some NCC properties are fenced and use cattle or other livestock for grazing.
+These animals may be unpredictable.
+Refrain from approaching or harassing them.
 Please close all gates behind you when going through them.

-10. Some NCC properties contain abandoned buildings.
-If encountered, do not enter or approach any of these structures due to hazards and risks.
+- Some NCC properties contain abandoned buildings.
+If encountered, do not enter or approach any of these structures, due to hazards and risks.

-11. Fires of any sort are prohibited on NCC property.
+- Fires of any sort are prohibited on NCC properties.

 If you have any questions, do not hesitate to contact the Manitoba office at 1-866-683-6934 or firstname.lastname@example.org.